hoabka/saa-c02-labs/iam/aws-cli.md

 **Prerequisites:**

-You must ensure that you have at least Python 2 version 2.6.5+ or Python 3 version 3.3+ installed.
+You must ensure that you have at least Python 3 version 3.3+ installed.
 To verify your current version, run the command:

-`python --version`
+`python3 --version`

 **Installation:**